AndrewMathas/git-ldiff/readme.rst

 The main idea of the script is to provide an easy way to produce a PDF file from a git repository that is clearly annotated with the commit data.
-For
+For example.
-example:

 .. code:: bash

    > git lpdf <commit>

 will produce a PDF file for the commit <commit> of the latex file in the current repository.
 Using latexdiff_, the command

 .. code:: bash

    > git ldiff <commit>

-produces a PDF file that highlights the differences between the commit <commit> and the current working copy of the latex file in the current repository.
+produces a PDF file that highlights the differences between the commit
+<commit> and the current ## working copy of the latex file in the current
+repository.
 Similarly,

 .. code:: bash

    > git ldiff <commit1> <commit1>

 produces a PDf file showing he differences between two commits.

 In all cases the commit information is printed on all pages of the PDF.